isotopp/isotopp.github.io/content/posts/2023-06-22-a-great-resignation-management-edition.md

 Most management is winging it, most companies are cheating their way to the next quarterlies.

 You do your work, but you do have an understanding of what management is supposed to do.
-Does it, tho?
+Does management understand their job, tho?

 Can you respect your current or future management?
 Can they express the value they provide in a way *that is understandable and meaningful to you?*

-Can they explain the business, and what specifically the competitive advantage is this org has within its own competitive set, and why this differentiation exists, and how it is protected or extended?
+Can they explain the business, and what specifically the competitive advantage is this org has within its own competitive set?
+Do they know why this differentiation exists, and how it is protected or extended?
 Do they understand in what way the structure they are building and upholding helps in doing this?
 And how it needs to change to be able to continue?

+Basically, you want to find out if they know the C-level strategy they exist in.
+If they know what direction everybody is supposed to march in, and what their local objectives are as a part of the greater whole.
+You need to find out if they have context that they are making local decisions in.

 Incidentally, it is this (and not ping-pong tables) that builds engagement and loyalty.